 We live in a world where any new public policy is only as good as its underlying technology.
 Explore a few of the projects we've tackled below.
-For a comprehensive review of our most important projects to date, read the 2016 U.S. Digital Service Report to Congress.
+For a comprehensive review of our most important projects, read the U.S. Digital Service’s July 2017 Report to Congress.

 We’re working with leaders across Veterans Affairs (VA) to build vets.gov, a simple, easy-to-use site that consolidates information for Veterans.
 One website — not thousands.
 Vets.gov launched in November 2015 in beta to provide tools and resources that are easy-to-find and use.
 Veterans are actively testing the site so we can learn, as we build, what is working for them and what is not.
 As the site progresses, Veterans will be able to find and access more of what they need in one place.